wp-plugins/gwolle-gb/readme.txt

 * Rename actions.php to hooks.php.
 * Add function gwolle_gb_get_postid.
 * Add button for frontend to some adminpages.
-* Improve and update Admin CSS.
+* Improve and update Admin CSS for WP 4.3.
 * Update pot, nl_NL.

 = 1.4.1 =